bolajidevops/wordpress/README.md

 - Associate the private subnets with a route table that routes traffic to the NAT Gateway.

-See image bellow show the VPC resource map for the internet connectivities:
+ Image showing the VPC resource map for the internet connectivities:

 ![alt text](image/VPC-Resource-MAP.png)